Purdy's Wharf: Design

 Purdy's Wharf consists of two office towers, a four-storey building called Purdy's Landing, a seven-storey multistorey car park, and outdoor spaces including a wharf and green space.
 Purdy's Landing is commonly referred to as the "Xerox building", due to a large Xerox sign that used to hang on the exterior of the building.
 Pedways connect the complex to Casino Nova Scotia and the Downtown Halifax Link system.

 Purdy's Wharf has a unique, energy-efficient cooling system that works by circulating sea water through a heat exchanger system with the building's cooling water.
 The colder sea water chills the building's cooling water, which is then circulated through the buildings.

 Transport

-The complex is located within walking distance of the main Halifax Transit bus terminal, Scotia Square Terminal, via an enclosed footbridge spanning the Cogswell Interchange.
+The complex is located within walking distance of the main Halifax Transit bus terminal, Scotia Square Terminal, via an enclosed footbridge spanning the former Cogswell Interchange.

 It is also a short walk from the Halifax Ferry Terminal.